-Let's work through an example to see why:
+Let's work through an example of such a pip in Forex to see why:

 - Suppose that you sell two lots of the USD/JPY currency pair at 113.607.
 One lot of the USD/JPY is worth 100,000 USD.
 You are therefore selling 2 x 100,000 USD = USD 200,000 in order to purchase: 2 x 100,000 x 113.607 = 22,721,400 JPY.

 - Let's say the price moves against you and you decide to cut your losses.
 You close out at 114.107.
-One pip for the USD/JPY is a movement in the second decimal place.
-The price has moved against you by 0.50, which is therefore 50 pips.
+One Forex pip for the USD/JPY is a movement in the second decimal place.
+The price has moved against you by 0.50, or 50 pips.

 - You proceeded to close your position by purchasing 2 lots of the USD/JPY at 114.107.
 To buy back $200,000 of USD at this rate costs: 2 x 100,000 x 114.107 = JPY 22,821,400.

 - This is 100,000 JPY more than your original sale of Dollars gave you, so you have a shortfall of 100,000 JPY.

 - Losing 100,000 JPY for a 50-pip movement means that for each Forex pip you lost 100,000/50 = 2,000 JPY.
 Since you sold 2 lots, this is a pip value of 1,000 per lot.

 If your account is denominated in a currency that is different to the quote currency, it will affect the Forex pip value.
 You can use our Trading Calculator to calculate forex pip values and profits with ease.
 This information above covers most of the basics of the answer to, 'what is a pip in Forex trading?'.